Code-Institute-Submissions/florencemezino-basic-vits_AprResub/testing.md

 ###  Code Intitute assessment team testing tips

 * MVP concept
-- Get the “need to have” pieces :
+- Get the “need to have” pieces : `Success`
     - Home / take a test
     - Products
-        - product 1: Subcription
+        - product 1: Subscription
         - product 2: Items
-    - Bag
-    - Check out / Stripe
+    - Bag  + Check out / Stripe
     - Accounts
         - User/Shopper
         - User/Admin

-- Get the “nice to have” pieces :
+- Get the “nice to have” pieces : `Success`
     - Suggestion of products with great combination with the one being bought
+    - About : customer service contact form

 * AWS S3 buckets to host your static and media files
 - AWS keys are in environment variables and are not pushed to git : `Success`